Wander and Listen

 On-site camping is offered.
 A private outdoor shower and composting toilet facilities are available for guest.
 Guest may also opt to stay off site, if traveling locally or choosing another option.
 Cacapon State Park is 15 minutes driving distance from Wind Dance and offers nightly cabin rentals.

-$275 Includes meals and camping.
+On-site includes meals and camping.

-Fee of $25 is due upon registration.
+A Fee of $100 is due upon registration.

-Work exchange available upon request, please send us an email to inquire.
+Work exchange available upon request.
+Please send us an email to inquire.

 How Would You Live Then?